Shopify/shopify-api-ruby/README.md

 ### Requirements

-All API usage happens through Shopify applications, created by either shop owners for their own shops, or by Shopify Partners for use by other shop owners:
+All API usage happens through Shopify applications, created by either shop owners for their shops, or by Shopify Partners for use by other shop owners:

-* Shop owners can create applications for themselves through their own admin: https://docs.shopify.com/api/authentication/creating-a-private-app
+* Shop owners can create applications for themselves through their admin: https://docs.shopify.com/api/authentication/creating-a-private-app
 * Shopify Partners create applications through their admin: http://app.shopify.com/services/partners

 For more information and detailed documentation about the API visit https://developers.shopify.com/